Orbán visited Putin – promises continued oil purchases

 Published:

-The Hungarian leader is bringing a large delegation to discuss energy issues, it is said.
-When he recently visited President Donald Trump in the United States, Orbán was promised an exemption from the sanctions now imposed on trade in Russian oil.
+When Orbán recently visited President Donald Trump in the United States, promises were made about exemptions from the sanctions now imposed on trade in Russian oil.
+However, no official decree on the exemption has been published.

 However, the EU as a whole has not yet completely phased out purchases of Russian fossil fuels.
 The goal is to do so within a year or so.